Directional asymptotic cones of groups equipped with bi-invariant metrics: Example: The free group

 Suppose that $w,u$ are reduced words.
 Their concatenation $wu$ may or may not be reduced.
 It is not reduced only if an elementary relation appears at the juncture.
 In this case the reduction sequence of $wu$ is unique and it is obtained in a unique way by successively removing an elementary relation at the juncture.
 Thus, $w=w'v$ and $u=v^{-1}u'$ for some suffix $v$ of $w$ and $w'u'$ is the reduced form of $wu$.

 Suppose that $w=w_n\cdots w_1$ and $u=u_1\cdots u_m$ are {\em reduced} words expressed as the concatenation of non-empty (reduced) words.
-We say that $w_i$ and $u_j$ {\bf collide} if in the process of reduction ``they meet each other'' in the sense that there are letters in $w_i$ that are cancelled with those of $u_j$ in the (unique!) process of reduction of $wu$.
-More precisely, $w_i$ and $u_j$ collide if $w=w'v$ and $u=v^{-1}u'$ as above and
+We say that $w_i$ and $u_j$ {\bf collide} if in the process of reduction of $wu$ ``they meet each other'' in the sense that there are letters in $w_i$ that are cancelled with those of $u_j$ in the unique(!) process of reduction of $wu$.